ttiny/jsdocgen/README.md

 Additionally:
 - `~~~` can be used for code blocks (GitHub also supports this)
 - `[Internal link][^anchor-name]` will link to an anchor placed elsewhere in the same document.
 - `[^anchor-name]:` will place and anchor (it will be invisible)
 - This is `___underline___`.
 - This is `--strike though--`.
 - Line breaks inside headers.
 - GFM line breaks (enter) are not respected.
 Always two trailing spaces and a newline to insert a line break.
 - `\b` will delete the previous character.
 This is useful if, for example, you want to type `*/` without closing the comment.
 You can write it as `* \b/` and it will show as `*/`.
 - Additional escape characters: `~` `<` `>` `/` `|` and `space` and `tab`.

-<a name="basictags"></a>
 ### Basic tags:
 These are common tags that apply to all source elements.

 `@package <package[.subpackage.subsub...]>`
 Only supported in the file level block, marks all elements in this file as belonging to a package.
 If this tag is missing, the file will be assigned to the default package (which can be user defined).

 `@private`
 The element of the doc comment is marked private.
 It will not show in the viewer.

 `@deprecated [description]`
 Marks the API as deprecated and shows a warning.